sammyf/ollimca/README.md

 a small video tour of Ollimca can be found here : (https://www.youtube.com/watch?v=LFs3BUsdsxA)

 ### changelog :
+* 0.2.6:
+  * the databases location in the config can now be absolute.
+No db/ is added in front of the path!
 * 0.2.5:
   * an actual Version Tag!
 Happy New Year (2).0.2.5!
   * new CLI Tool : tag_faces.py (needs a GPU!), and very error prone!